 Some may not like some of the game’s old school mechanics, though.
-Aside from no regenerating health, there’s no map or onscreen objectives here.
-Sometimes one of Black Mesa’s scientists will give you pointers about where you’re supposed to go next, but the game often left me wanting for a map, especially when I was trekking through a maze of conveyor belts in the “residue processing” level, and in the game’s alien world of Xen.
+While you can recharge the environmental suit’s energy and regain health at energy stations throughout the game, there’s no regenerating health here.
+Also, there’s no map or onscreen objectives either.
+Sometimes one of Black Mesa’s scientists will give you pointers about where you’re supposed to go next, but the game often left me wanting for a map, especially when I was trekking through a maze of conveyor belts in the “Residue Processing” level, and also in the game’s alien world of Xen.

 Crowbar Collective, though, has added to this part of the game, expanding what was seen in the original Half-Life in its Black Mesa remake.
 And the Xen levels are pretty substantial here, taking up more than 6 of the 30+ hours I spent playing the game.

-Navigating the alien environments make me wish more for some kind of onscreen map though.
+Navigating the alien environments did make me wish more for some kind of onscreen map though.
 Sometimes I found making progress through Xen tedious, as the environments are large and there’s not always a clear path to the destination.
-Sometimes my way was blocked by giant plants, and had to follow what looked like glowing branches to different locations and destroy some sort of alien structure before the leaves blocking the way would fold over and I could continue the journey – something I did not enjoy that much.

 Making progress through this section of the game at times involves puzzles which require you to connect cables to alien power sources, which is boring though.
 Things pick up in the next level though, when you’re pitted against the Gonarch – a huge spider-like creature which follows you through most of the level.
 But while the Gonarch fight is exciting at points, it drags on and on, making me wish it was over before the end.